CouncilofLorien/counciloflorien.github.io/docs/cards/P/pick-pocket.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Men._ One strike.
 Attacker chooses defending characters.
-For each successful strike, an item the defending character bears must be discarded (defender's choice); he is not harmed. <br>_"A really first class...burglar would at this point have picked the trolls' pockets...and walked off without their noticing him."_ ***---Hob***
+For each successful strike, an item the defending character bears must be discarded (defender's choice); he is not harmed. <br>_"A really first class...burglar would at this point have picked the trolls' pockets...and walked off without their noticing him."_ ***---&NoBreak;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【11/&ndash;】</div>